 My love for lifting was stronger than ever and I ended up beginning a new powerlifting program.
 I had no intention of competing or anything, but I wanted to feel even stronger!

 This is where my fitness, food, and health journey took a drastic turn and life as I knew it would NEVER be the same…

 I was about 4 weeks into my new powerlifting program and following my final deadlift, I felt a little something in my lower back.
 It wasn’t a blatant snap, sharp pain, or anything over the top, but I knew I felt something was a bit off.
 From that particular day and on regardless of what I was doing (sitting, standing, laying down, lifting, walking, breathing), I had constant burning and pain in my lower back.
 In my gut I knew something was very wrong.

 You can read the full story about my diagnoses for symptomatic Tarlov Cyst Disease HERE…

 And what life was like at the end of 2015 HERE…

 Things were definitely very very different.
 My life was turned upside down, inside out, and I was punched a thousand times in the face.
 During those first few months after my diagnoses, I found myself in a very very dark place.
-I was officially considered “chronically ill” and suffering from a lifelong painful spinal disease.
+I was officially considered “chronically ill” and suffering from a lifelong (and incurable) painful spinal disease.
 I couldn’t even walk most days, let alone workout and all I wanted to do was curl up in a hole and die.
 Literally, there were many moments where I simply found myself saying “I can’t do this anymore.
 This is not living.”.
 I frustrated, sad, and felt sorry for myself, sorry for my husband and family, and sorry that my life would never be the same.
 I was in a downward spiral and began to simply give up.

 Luckily for me, the ongoing love & support I was surrounded with wouldn’t let that happen.